 Old-fashioned canning jars (mason jars)

-These are a low-cost and very effective solution, for those who are prepared to put in a little effort.
+These are a low-cost and very effective solution to keep weed fresh for up to 18 months.
 The reason why it is important to use glass jars is that they have a neutral charge and hence will protect your weed without tainting it.
 Leave some space between your weed and the top of the jar, so that the trapped oxygen allows your weed to continue to cure without letting in moisture and hence increasing humidity.
 Then, vacuum seal the tops closed, to keep your precious cannabis safe from all external harms, except light.
 If you’re storing different strains, remember to keep them in separate jars and label each jar so that you know which one is which later on.
 Then place the jars in a cool (not cold) dark place.
 It is absolutely critical that you protect your weed from light as this is believed to be the single biggest factor in the degradation of cannabis, or, more specifically, the beneficial cannabinoids.
 Heat can also damage cannabis and since it rises, you want to store your weed as close to the ground as possible and away from anything which generates heat.
 It may seem obvious to keep your cannabis away from cookers and such like, but remember that electronic devices often heat up during use, so you want to keep your weed well away from them.

 A final point - whatever you decide about freezing weed, never, ever, try to store it in a fridge, unless you can keep the door closed all the time.
 In a standard household fridge, the constant opening and closing of the door causes fluctuations in the temperature and generally triggers a change in light levels, exactly the opposite of what you want when storing cannabis.